Alfresco/alfresco-ng2-components/ng2-components/README.md

 ```

-3. Move inside the demo folder and link the component to the local node_modules folder.
+3. From another terminal move inside the demo sub folder and link the component to the local node_modules folder.
 ```sh

 cd demo